50 Interesting & Fun Facts About Louisiana State You Should Know

 f11photo/Depositphotos.com

-Bourbon Street is one of the famous places in New Orleans, Louisiana
+The French Quarter is one of the famous places in New Orleans, Louisiana

 Louisiana is world famous for Mardi Gras

-Mardi Gras has been celebrated since the middle ages in European countries as part of religious customs.
-French settlers in Louisiana began celebrating Mardi Gras in the late 1600s declaring an area near New Orleans as "Pointe du Mardi Gras."
+Mardi Gras has been celebrated since the Middle Ages in European countries as part of religious customs.
+French settlers in Louisiana began celebrating Mardi Gras in the late 1600s, declaring an area near New Orleans as "Pointe du Mardi Gras."

 The tradition of Mardi Gras is still held in New Orleans with days-long festivities, including music, food, art, and cultural celebrations.
 People come from around the world to experience Mardi Gras.
 The laid-back party vibes of the city also led to some referring to New Orleans as "The Big Easy."